Two of the most recent top questions I receive are, “Can you tell me how to find an Integrative Medicine Doctor?” and “Who is your doctor?“

 In that case, I want to give you 5 tips and resources for finding an Integrative Medicine Doctor.

 - Ask local friends, family, and co-workers who they see, if you know they are in line with your views on doctors and medicine.
 Referrals are, in my opinion, the best.
 That’s how I found my doctor, after years of searching.
+In fact, I believe in them so much that you’ll now find a PRACTITIONER REFERRAL tab on The Gutsy Master Spreadsheet HERE.

 - Search: The Institute for Functional Medicine